Plumbing Emergency Guide: What to Do Before the Plumber Arrives

 Dripping faucet or slow drain No Schedule routine appointment

-After-hours emergency plumber costs in 2026 typically range from $150–$500 as a dispatch/service call fee, plus $100–$300/hour for labor — often 1.5–3x standard rates for nights and weekends.
+After-hours emergency plumber costs in 2026 typically run $150 to $300 per hour for labor, plus a dispatch or service call fee of $100 to $250.
+A simple after-hours visit often totals $300 to $450, while complex jobs in high-cost metros can exceed $1,000.
 It sounds steep, but it's almost always less than the cost of unchecked water damage.
 Review our full breakdown of emergency plumber costs to know what to expect before you call.

 Find Trusted & Licensed Plumbers in Ohio